RicardoAzuul/code-institute-ms4-fullstack/README.md

 <ins>The Home Page</ins>
 - a hero image evoking the idea of "active, aggressive, simplicity".
 - a call to action to subscribe.
+- features that indicate the benefits of subscribing.

 <ins>The Profile Page</ins>
 - a form where subscribers can fill in their shopping details, but also personal details which map to exercise or nutrition.